Shashank Khaitan: Career

 Khaitan made his directional debut with the romantic comedy Humpty Sharma Ki Dulhania.
-His initial plan with Humpty Sharma Ki Dulhania was to make it a story of two con artists, similar to Bunty Aur Babli but the script eventually became a story of flirtatious Punjabi boy who engages in a romantic affair with an engaged Punjabi woman.
-After finishing the first draft of his script, then with the title Humpty Sharma Di Love Story, Khaitan sent it to Dharma Productions which approved producing it with a first time writer-director at the helm.
+His initial plan with Humpty Sharma Ki Dulhania was to make it a story of two con artists, similar to Bunty Aur Babli, but the script eventually became a story of a flirtatious Punjabi boy who engages in a romantic affair with an engaged Punjabi woman once he found the characters turning sweeter and falling in love.
+After finishing the first draft of his script, then with the title Humpty Sharma Di Love Story, Khaitan sent it to Dharma Productions, wherein producer Karan Johar approved its production with a first time writer-director at the helm, breaking a legacy norm at the company wherein most debutante directors had previously served as assistant and/or associate directors in the company's films.
 Khaitan cited Dilwale Dulhania Le Jayenge (DDLJ) and Casablanca as inspiration for his script, and the film itself pays homage to DDLJ as well as Kuch Kuch Hota Hai.
 The film was released on 11 July 2014 to positive critical reception and earned over ₹1.11 billion worldwide.

-Khaitan's next director venture was the romantic comedy Badrinath Ki Dulhania (2017)—which reunited hm with Bhatt and Dhawan.
+Khaitan's next venture was the romantic comedy Badrinath Ki Dulhania (2017)—which reunited him with Bhatt and Dhawan.
 It tells the story of an independent young woman (Bhatt) who refuses to conform to patriarchal expectations from her chauvinistic fiancée (Dhawan).
 Rachel Saltz of The New York Times took note of the film's statement on gender equality.
 The film proved to be commercial successes, earning over ₹2 billion at the box office.
 It earned him a nomination for the Filmfare Award for Best Director.